Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Introduction

 Participants’ evaluation of search results may also depend on the locus of control, which determines whether outcomes are attributed to one’s own behavior and characteristics or to external factors beyond one’s control \citep{rotter1966generalized}.
 When contextual search results are presented by LLMs by default, control resides in the system.
-However, when users conduct their own web searches, they can experience greater internal control and perceive increased agency, which heightens motivation and willingness to exert effort and persevere in a task \citep{bandura1982self, bandura1989human}.
-If so, greater perceived agency from participant-led web searching may induce more systematic processing, just as individuals who experienced a stronger sense of agency from using social media plugins engaged in more systematic processing of the website’s message and paid greater attention to it \citep{oh2020can}.
-Taken together with the finding that individuals who engage in more analytical thinking are better able to discern real and fake news \citep{pennycook2019lazy}, we predict that participants may exhibit better truth discernment of LLM-generated outputs in the dynamic (vs. static) search condition.
+However, when users conduct their own searches on the web, they can experience greater internal control and perceive increased agency \citep{southwell2007translating}, which heightens motivation and willingness to exert effort and persevere in a task \citep{bandura1982self, bandura1989human}.
+If so, greater perceived agency arising from participant-led web searching may induce more systematic processing, just as individuals who experienced a stronger sense of agency from using social media plugins engaged in more systematic processing of the website’s message and paid greater attention to it \citep{oh2020can}.
+Considering that analytical thinking was positively associated with truth discernment \citep{li2022emotion, pennycook2019lazy}, and that individuals who perceived greater control over their media environment (i.e., media locus of control) reported lower levels of COVID-19 misperceptions when seeking information on social media \citep{su2022enjoy}, we predict that participants will exhibit better truth discernment of LLM-generated outputs in the dynamic, rather than static, search condition, where they initiate the information retrieval process.

-Additionally, engaging in a critical assessment of responses using search results may influence the confidence with which these judgments are made.
-This effect may be particularly pronounced in the dynamic condition, where shifting the locus of control to participants could enhance their confidence in the accuracy evaluations.
-Nevertheless, as prior research suggests, confidence does not necessarily correlate with perceived truthfulness \citep{tomes2000confidence}.
-Hence, we investigated both perceived accuracy of LLM-generated outputs and participants’ confidence in their accuracy ratings.